poppingtonic/semisupervised-rice-africa/README.md

 another augmentation of the RGB image.
 The other augmentations from the [SWAV paper/implementation](https://arxiv.org/abs/2006.09882) are kind of a bonus but it would better to ablate them.
 I'm also releasing one pretrained encoder from the best run, based on **XResnet-34**, which I'm calling **mwalimu-128**, available [here on Google Drive](https://drive.google.com/drive/folders/1lV7Zl5XcI1dov6FkEgr6rmxES14Hc-xF).
 Another one is in progress, based on Res2Net50 which will be made available soon.

+Acknowledgments: @keremturgutlu for https://github.com/keremturgutlu/self_supervised, this would have not been possible so quickly without his work.